viresh-ratnakar/exolve/README.md

 When the solver enters a letter in a square, the cursor automatically jumps to the next square for the currently active clue (the next square can be from a different clue, when there are clues that "cover" other clues).
-In a diagramless squarel in a puzzle for which the solver has not provided all solutions, there is no such automatic move after entereing a letter (as the software itself has no way of knowing where the next square is).
+In a diagramless square in a puzzle for which the solver has not provided all solutions, there is no such automatic move after entereing a letter (as the software itself has no way of knowing where the next square is).